dariusur/SpectrumAnalyzer/README.md

 2. Internal hardware (reconfigurable hardware inside the FPGA described by Verilog code).
 3. Software (Python script that runs on PC).

+An electret microphone is basically a parallel plate capacitor, of which the front plate is used as a diaphragm.
+When the sound waves hit the diaphragm it vibrates along with the signal.
+The vibrations change the distance between the two plates which changes the capacitance of the capacitor.
+This can be detected as a voltage signal.
+So the microphone converts sound waves into an electrical signal.
+Typically this signal is very small.
+For a person talking into the microphone the signal is going to be approximately 20 mV peak-to-peak.

 <div align="center">
   <img src="https://github.com/dariusur/SpectrumAnalyzer/blob/main/drawings/dataflow_diagram.png">